This information explains how to care for yourself after micropigmentation (tattooing) of your nipple and areola (the circle around your nipple).

 - After 48 hours, the micropigmented area can get wet during a shower.
 Pat the area dry after showering.

-- Apply bacitracin and a nonstick dressing.
+- Using a clean cotton swab, apply bacitracin and a nonstick dressing

 4 to 7 Days After Your Procedure